Dimension-Dependent Asymptotic Dynamics for Mean Curvature Flow with Robin Boundary Conditions: Introduction

-\begin{remark}\rm Our conclusions mean that all of $u, u_r$ and $u_t$ tend to infinity exponentially as $t\to \infty$, and the graph of $u$ converges to a \lq\lq vertical line" $\{x_{N+1}\geq h(t),\ (x_1, \cdots, x_N)=0\}$ with $h'(t)\to \infty\ (t\to \infty)$.
-They are completely different from the problems with Neumann boundary conditions as in \cite{AW1, AW2, CCD1, CCD2, KL1, MWW, WWX} etc., where the solution converges to a translating one with asymptotic profile.
-For example, our conclusions are different from that in \cite{LWY} concerning the problem \eqref{mcf2}-\eqref{b2}, for which the uniform {\it interior} gradient estimate holds, and $u$ converges to a Grim Reaper with fixed profile.
-In such a sense, we say that \eqref{ur-to-infty}-\eqref{r3} are new feature in mean curvature flows induced by the dimension and the Robin boundary condition. \end{remark}
+\begin{remark}\rm From this theorem we know that, not only the solution $u(r,t)$ itself but also its gradient $u_r(r,t)$ (except for $u_r(0,t)$) and the instantaneous speed $u_t(r,t)$ tend to infinity exponentially as $t\to \infty$.
+So, there are no uniform-in-time $C^0, C^1$ and $C^2$ estimates for the solutions.
+As a result, the limit equations of $u$, $u_r/u$ and that of $u_t/u$ are all degenerate ones.
+These lead to difficulty when we study the asymptotic behavior of the solutions, and the degeneracy forces us to consider the asymptotic limits in weak topologies.
+The typical gradient estimate method as used in \cite{AW1, AW2, Huisken1989, Guan, Mali, MWW}, where the gradient is usually estimated by studying the term $\sqrt{1+|Du|^2}$, does not work well in our problem.
+Instead, we will use a new approach, that is, the so-called zero number argument to give necessary estimates (see for example Lemma 3.2 in Section 3). \end{remark}

-\begin{remark}\rm Due to the unboundedness of $u, u_r$ and $u_t$, instead of $u$, it is convenient to consider $w=u_r/u$ or $v=\ln u$.
-For example, $v$ solves
+\begin{remark}\rm The asymptotic behavior of the solutions in our problem is completely different from that with bounded boundary slopes.
+For example, \cite{AW1, AW2, CCD1, CCD2, KL1, MWW} etc. considered curvature flows which contact the cylinder boundary with fixed and bounded angles, and proved that any solution of the initial boundary value problem converges to a translating one with asymptotic fixed profile.
+Our conclusions are also different from that in \cite{LWY} concerning the one-dimensional curve shortening problem \eqref{mcf2} with Robin boundary condition \eqref{b2}, for which the uniform-in-time gradient estimates do not hold either, but the {\it uniform-in-time interior gradient estimates} hold, and so $u$ converges to a Grim Reaper with fixed profile. \end{remark}